syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 ### RangeColorMapping

 You can group the leaf nodes based on the range of color values of data.
 You can set a unique color for every range.
-To achieve this, specify the [`To`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.Range~To.html) and [`From`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.Range~From.html) values as range bound, and specify the [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.Range~Color.html) value to fill the leaf nodes of particular range using the `RangeColorMapping` property of TreeMap.
+To achieve this, specify the [`To`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.Range~To.html) and [`From`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.Range~From.html) values as range bound and specify the [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.Range~Color.html) value to fill the leaf nodes of a particular range using the `RangeColorMapping` property of TreeMap.
 You must specify value to ColorValuePath since the ranges `From` and `To` depend on the under bound value of [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.SfTreeMap~ColorValuePath.html).

 {% tabs %}